-If you’re looking for a quintessential Old World lifestyle, Italy deserves your attention.
+If you’re looking for quintessential Old World lifestyle, Italy deserves your attention.
 The old towns are charming, and the countryside between is pleasant.
 Even excluding the big cities like Rome, there is enough here to keep your interest and to support a fully appointed life on the Continent.
 What’s more, life here can be much more affordable than back home.

 The food and wine, the ancient ruins and espresso, the great weather and street markets, the beautiful walled cities and art museums, the green hills covered with sunflowers and cypress trees… Italy is nothing short of a classic.
 Florence, Rome, Venice… these cities are museums unto themselves and home to some of the world’s most distinguished works of art.

 The wonderful Italian people themselves are reason enough to come to Italy—friendly and sociable are understatements.
-The streets are always crowded with people strolling (passeggiata) before dinner, after dinner, in winter, and in summer.
+The streets are always crowded with people strolling (passeggiata) before dinner, after dinner, in winter, in summer.
 They stop for espresso, wine, gelato, outdoor music, or a street festival.
-People meet, chat, and go out for dinner or drinks.
-There’s always something happening and no one wants to stay at home.
+People meet, chat, go out for dinner or drinks.
+There’s always something happening, and no one wants to stay at home.
 The locals are so warm and outgoing that it’s easy to make friends here.

 An outdoorsman’s paradise, Italy’s natural endowments pack a punch for the country’s small size.
 Its diversity of geography and resulting climates mean the country can offer nearly every form of outdoor recreation you can think of.
 The mountains offer countless opportunities for climbing, trekking, skiing, and snowboarding.
 Thousands of small towns and villages cling to these slopes, settlements that have evolved over thousands of years of humans trekking their livestock through the region.
-Discover these mountains and all their secrets on foot, bike, horseback, or skiis.
+Discover these mountains and all their secrets on foot, bike, horseback, or ski.

-Whether on the Mediterranean coast or the Adriatic, Italy offers just about any sea-related entertainment you can think of.
+Whether on the Mediterranean Coast or the Adriatic, Italy offers just about any sea-related entertainment you can think of.
 The topography ranges from pebbled coves to dramatic cliffs to powdery sand, populated by lidos, restaurants, bathing and tanning areas… and just as many secluded, removed areas perfect for those who prefer some solitude.

 And, of course, the food.
 Any mention of Italy would be incomplete without a mention of its delicious local wine and cuisine.
 Italian recipes are a cut above the rest of the world, but Italian recipes cooked by Italian chefs using fresh Italian ingredients simply cannot be beat.
 Paired with a glass of local wine (for just a few euros), you’ve got the perfect meal.
-No matter where in the country you settle, the food is extraordinary and, for the most part, it’s also cheap, whether you’re in a supermarket or a restaurant.
+No matter where in the country you settle, the food is extraordinary, and, for the most part, it’s also cheap, whether you’re in a supermarket or a restaurant.
 There are outdoor markets all over the place, and you’ll find many varieties of wine and cheese that you’ve never heard of and are hard to get outside the country.
 Italy also has strict food purity laws, so you won’t find as many artificial colorings or preservatives.

 Outside the bigger cities and tourist centers, most Italians don’t speak English, so you’ll need to learn Italian moving here.
-If you’re up for that small challenge, Italy offers a truly enviable lifestyle…
+If you’re up for that small challenge, then Italy offers a truly enviable lifestyle…

 Editor, LIOS Confidential